-- 8.I.
-The TPAC will select one of the following determinations, which shall be binding upon the parties (except as provided in 10 below regarding grievance and arbitration): - 8.I.I.
-Uphold the appeal on substantive grounds and determine that the President grant tenure and/or promotion; - 8.I.II.
-Uphold the appeal on procedural grounds and determine that the UTPC reconsider the case and address the procedural error or problem; - 8.I.III.
-Reject the appeal and uphold the decision communicated by the President; - 8.I.IV.
-In the case of an appeal of denial of tenure, and as long as the appellant has not been granted a previous deferral of tenure, the TPAC may determine that a deferral of consideration of tenure for two years be granted. - 8.J.
+11.A.XVIII.
+Reject the appeal and uphold the decision communicated by the Provost and Vice-President (Academic);

+- 11.A.XIX.
+In the case of an appeal of denial of tenure, and as long as the appellant has not been granted a previous deferral of tenure, the TPAC may determine that a deferral of consideration of tenure for two years be granted. - 11.A.XX.
 The report of the TPAC to the President shall be accompanied by a written statement prepared by the Chair presenting the reasons for the determinations.
 A copy of the report will be provided to the candidate.
 Normally the date for the completion of the report will be March 31 for cases involving tenure and May 31 for cases not involving tenure.
-However, where external reviews are required for appeals based upon substantive grounds, these dates shall be extended as reasonably required for the external reviews to be completed and the TPAC to review those recommendations. - 8.K.
+However, where external reviews are required for appeals based upon substantive grounds, these dates shall be extended as reasonably required for the external reviews to be completed and the TPAC to review those recommendations. - 11.A.XXI.
 If either party invokes legal counsel then the TPAC hearing is adjourned until the legal issues are resolved.

-9. President's Communication of the TPAC decision
+12. President's Communication of the TPAC decision